Analysis | What we know about the risk Trump’s infection posed to those around him this week

 The group spoke for just shy of an hour.

-Indoors, speaking, likely well-ventilated, no masks, lengthy duration.
+Indoors, speaking, probably well ventilated, no masks, lengthy duration.
 Not crowded onstage, so medium risk.

 Trump then traveled on Air Force One to Atlanta for another event.

-For all Air Force One travel: Indoors, likely speaking, likely well-ventilated, no masks, lengthy duration.
-Likely crowded, so high risk.
+For all Air Force One travel: Indoors, probably speaking, probably well ventilated, no masks, lengthy duration.
+Probably crowded, so high risk.

 On the tarmac, he spoke briefly with a small group of elected officials.